rysdev/shuffleFit/README.md

 Application in prototyping phase with minimal styling.

-Before running use the provided template files to build the necessary config files:
+Use the provided template files to build the necessary config files:
 1. src/utils/config.js
 2. secrets.js